 A combination is when 10 thousand tons of “black grain”, through the purchase of docks, turns into 15 thousand tons of “white grain” and the exporter receives a VAT refund for 15 thousand tons.

 It is clear that it is impossible to implement such a scheme without customs - customs fixes the tonnage.
-But if we once “sank” ships when loading metal and iron ore in ports (the tonnage was determined by the vessel’s draft), then what’s stopping us from “chemically” now?
+But if our ships were once “scuttled” when loaded with metal and iron ore in ports (the tonnage was determined by the vessel’s draft), then what prevents us from “chemically” now?
 Especially when the mass of grain burned in the ports is determined “by eye.”